swetharam/viterbi_implementation/readme.txt

 #########################################################################################
 A sample output for running this code is as follows:

-=>The output for the given input sequence is :RRSSSSRSR
+=>The output for the given input sequence is :RRSSSSRRR